vgratian/smog/README.md

 smog is best described by its main commands:

-* `smog add URL`    - clone a git repository and creates package metadata
+* `smog add URL`    - create package from a git repository
-* `smog show PKG    - show metadata of a package
+* `smog show PKG`   - show metadata of a package
 * `smog list`       - list all packages
 * `smog sync`       - list all packages that have remote updates
 * `smog update PKG` - update local repository with remote changes